jevgenik/manuals/source/files/software/nvidia_sw.rst

 NGC Catalog
 ------------
-NGC Catalogis is a curated set of GPU-optimized software for AI, HPC and Visualization.
+NGC Catalog is a curated set of GPU-optimized software for AI, HPC and Visualization.
 The content provided by NVIDIA and third-party ISVs simplifies building, customizing, and integrating GPU-optimized software into workflows, accelerating the time to solutions for users.